yannichang/ipfsFullstack/ipfsProject/README.md

 <code>go run projectServer.go</code>
 <h3>Start Frontend Server</h3>
 <code>npm run serve</code> <br>
-<code>npm run build</code>

 ---
 <h2>USAGE</h2>
+After the frontend server is running, copy and paste the localhost address in the browser.
-For store your data, enter the key and data in the form.
-It should be noted that the key key needs tp be 16, 24 or 32 bytes due to the our encryption design. <br>
+To store your data, please enter the key and data in the form.
+Note that the key needs to be 16, 24 or 32 bytes due to our encryption design. <br>
-A CID will be provided after you click [submit]. <br>
+A CID will be returned after you click [submit] button. <br>
-For getting the data you stored, you need the same key and the returned CID. <br>
+To get the data you stored from IPFS, you need to provide key and CID. <br>
 Your data will be printed!

----

-<h2>TEST</h2>
-For testing API for the backend (run on localhost:1323), we can also use curl or postman to check the output before building the frontend.<br>
-A simple example is shown here.
-In the terminal, run: <br>
-<code>curl -X POST localhost:1323/add -d 'key=abcdabcdabcdabcd' -d 'data=test_message'</code>